On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: Proof of Theorem

 \section{Proof of Theorem ~\ref{main}}

 To prove the theorem we will first give an alternative description of the $S_{\sigma,\alpha}$ as certain cuboids.
-Througout this section we will assume that $E_\bullet,\varphi_\bullet$ is the Scarf resolution of a generic monomial ideal and we will use the notation of last section.
+Throughout this section we will assume that $E_\bullet,\varphi_\bullet$ is the Scarf resolution of a generic Artinian monomial ideal $M$ and we will use the notation from above.